 Surgi-Care Center for Horses has the resources to integrate Eastern Medicine with conventional Western Medicine.
 You will be advised at your appointment when the combination is necessary or recommended to optimize the treatment of your horse and to achieve the desired results.

 If you are not currently a Surgi-Care client, it is important to provide a thorough medical history for your horse.
 If your horse currently receives good conventional veterinary care, we encourage you to maintain that relationship and we will work in partnership with you and your veterinarian.
 If you need a primary care veterinarian Surgi-Care now offers this service.

-For further information you may email Dr. McLeod at firstname.lastname@example.org or to schedule an appointment please call Surgi-Care Center for Horses at (813) 643-7177.
+For further information you may email Dr. Leann Kuebelbeck at email@example.com or call Surgi-Care Center for Horses at (813) 643-7177.